brown-puzzle-hq/bph-site/README.md

 1. Get the puzzle name, the slug, and the answer.
 This is up to the puzzle-writer.
 The slug must be unique.

     ```
-    Puzzle name: "Sudoku #51"
+    Puzzle name: "Example"
-    Slug: "sudoku-51"
+    Slug: "example"
-    Answer: "IMMEDIATE"
+    Answer: "ANSWER"
     ```

 2. Update the puzzle table on Drizzle.
 The puzzle will not show up on the frontend unless it is in the database.

     To get to Drizzle, run `pnpm run db:push` and go to `https://local.drizzle.studio/`.
 The `name` column is the name, the `id` column is the slug, and the `answer` column is the answer in **all caps, no spaces.**

-    ```
+    ```ts
     {
-        id: "sudoku-51",
+        id: "example",
-        name: "Sudoku #51",
+        name: "Example",
-        answer: "IMMEDIATE"
+        answer: "ANSWER"
     }
     ```

 3. Create a folder in `src/app/(hunt)/puzzle/`.
 The folder name must be the puzzle slug.
 Copy the contents of the `src/app/(hunt)/puzzle/(dev)/example` folder there.
-The file structure will look something like this:
+The file structure will look something like this.
+(Yes, we would be making another example puzzle here.)

     ```
     .